 How to target multiple ASP.NET versions with AppCmd?
 When administering an IIS web server you frequently have to use

 AppCmd.exe to make configuration changes.
 Whether it is for a specific web site or server wide.
-Some might think AppCmd has its limitations; for example if they don’t know the options to use they might think you can only address the x64 .NET Framework version or only x86, or you can only target the current active .NET Framework version.
+Some think AppCmd is very limited: if you don’t know the options to use, you may think you can only address the x64 .NET Framework version, or only x86, or you can only target the current active .NET Framework version.
 Fortunately this is not true, you can address both x86 and x64 versions of .NET with AppCmd.
 Read how…